gbingol/scisuit_pypkg/README.md

 ## scisuit

-A computing and plotting library designed with engineers in mind..
+A computing and visualization library designed with engineers in mind..

-## Platform

-Windows and Python 3.10, 3.11 and 3.12.

 &nbsp;